The French’s green bean casserole is a holiday staple that’ll have everyone licking the pan!

 You only need 4 ingredients, which are so basic, it doesn’t make sense how it can produce a dish so holiday-worthy.

-Just be sure that when using fresh or frozen green beans that you saute or blanch them in salted water first to soften them.
+Just be sure that when using fresh or frozen green beans, you saute or blanch them in salted water first to soften them.

 Frozen green beans also need to be thawed first.